DumisileM/Dumisile_Portfolio/README.md

 https://dumisilem.github.io/Dumisile_Portfolio/

 ## Usage
 To view each project, simply scroll to the 'Work' section of page and click on any of project images/titles, the project should open.
+### Troubleshooting
+- When viewing the webiste, ensure to clear cache to ensure that images are visible
+- When testing out the responsiveness, and it looks like the site is not responsive, try  refreshing the page.

 For reference, this is what the website should look like: